allbyai/ToRoLaMa/README.md

 *: *The scores of URA models here do not take into account the fact that they often answer in English to questions posed in Vietnamese.*

-The details of benchmark in term of subjects are shown in the following figure (we do not display URA-LLaMA because they generate half of the answers in English):
+The details of benchmark in terms of subjects are shown in the following figure (we do not display URA-LLaMA because they generate half of the answers in English):

 ![Result](imgs/result.png)